NEED A SATURDAY APPOINTMENT?

 Why Choose Lipœdème Montréal?

-Discover the life-changing relief you've been searching for—right in the heart of Montreal!
-At Lipœdème Montréal, you're guided by Dr. Edouard Coeugniet, MSc, Canada's exclusive lipedema specialist and a Professor of plastic surgery at Montreal University. with over 25 years of unmatched expertise at CHUM (Centre hospitalier de l'Université de Montréal) He's transforming lives with lymphatic-sparing Water-Jet Assisted Liposuction (WAL), the undisputed gold standard that stops lipedema in its tracks, slashes chronic discomfort, and restores effortless mobility with remarkably short recovery times.
+Discover the life-changing relief you've been searching for, right in the heart of Montreal!
+At Lipœdème Montréal, you're guided by Dr. Edouard Coeugniet, MD, MSc, is a triple board-certified plastic surgeon with over 25 years of unmatched expertise as one of Canada’s foremost authorities on lymph-sparing techniques and restorative Lipedema care.
+He serves as an Assistant Clinical Professor at the Université de Montréal and holds the critical position of Director of Quality and Performance for Plastic Surgery at the CHUM hospital in Montreal, Quebec (Centre hospitalier de l'Université de Montréal).
+He's transforming lives with lymphatic-sparing Water-Jet Assisted Liposuction (WAL), the undisputed gold standard that stops lipedema in its tracks and slashes chronic discomfort.
 Backed by elite collaborations with Europe's top pioneers from Germany and Switzerland.
 Dr. Coeugniet crafts personalized treatment plans that deliver proven, lasting results—empowering you to embrace freedom and confidence like never before.

 BACK TO BLOG